Research

 with B. Crepon, D. Glover, M. Hoffman, E. Perennes, and B. Petrongolo

-with R. Rathelot
+with M. Brouard and R. Rathelot

 Non-academic Publication